mrjackyliang/homebridge-adt-pulse/README.md

 ## Developer Information
 The script provides an active connection to the ADT Pulse portal.
 Here are a list of must knows, just in case you might want to debug (or improve) the plugin:

-1. Sync codes are polled every 3 seconds.
-Only thing stopping it is if there are more than 2 login failures.
+1. Device and zone statuses are polled every 5 seconds.
+If there are more than 2 login failures, device polling and portal sync stops.
-2. Device updates are also polled every 6 seconds and retrieved from the cached data created through the sync code changes above.
-3. Current version is `16.0.0-131`.
+2. Current version is `16.0.0-131`.
 If Web Portal version is changed or updated, a warning will appear in the logs.
 Please [create a bug report](https://github.com/mrjackyliang/homebridge-adt-pulse/issues/new?template=bug_report.md) to let me know!

 ## Credits and Appreciation
 If you would like to show your appreciation for its continued development, you can optionally make a small donation to my company, [CBN Ventures](https://cbnventures.io), through [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=L59Y27M66FG26&source=url).